TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 The capacitors connected to the current sensor are derived from the current sensor datasheet.

 ### MPPC Output Voltage Detection
 The Solar Panel's MPPC Outvoltage will be read using one of the Arduino's analog pins.
-The maximum voltage for the MPPC Outputvoltage is 12 V and the maximum voltage that the Arduino can take on its analog pins is 5 V.
+The maximum voltage for the MPPC Outputvoltage is 12 V and the maximum voltage that the Arduino can take on its analog pins is 5 V. The exact voltage is not important.
+What is important is if the MPPC BuckBoost is outputting _something_ so that the batteries can attempt to be charged.

 A voltage divider using two resistors will be used to divide the voltage down from 12 V to 4.5 V. 4.5 V will be used to give 0.5 V of room for any ripple voltage from the BuckBoost.